KDAB/knut/docs/getting-started/gui.md

 1. Project panel: files in the current project
 2. Script panel: open/edit/run a script
-3. Log output: display the logs from teh application, you can change the level
+3. Log output: display the logs from the application, you can change the level
 4. History panel: history of all user actions, can be used to create a script

 ## Palette